Arvin6/DynamicAssetBundles/README.md

 - Run the command

 - If your 3d Model contains animationclips, these clips will be added to the Mecanim animation controller on FCFS basis.
-The controller will be generated in your /Assets/Resources folder with the name "-anim.controller"
+The controller will be generated in your /Assets/Resources folder with the name "<modelname>-anim.controller"

 - Your bundle will be generated in the /Assets/AssetBundles folder